DrCohomology/EncoderBenchmarking/README.md

 # A benchmark of categorical encoders for binary classification

-Repository for the paper _A benchmark of categorical encoders for binary classification_.
+Repository for the paper [A benchmark of categorical encoders for binary classification](https://arxiv.org/abs/2307.09191), accepted at NeurIPS 2023, Datasets and Benchmakrs track.

 <img alt="Replicability of experimental results" src="analysis/plots/sample_model.png" title="Replicability"/>